matrix-org/matrix-spec-proposals/proposals/2545-emotes.md

 ### Image sources
-There are several places where a client is expected to look for these `m.image_pack` events, mainly in their own account data and in room states.
+There are several places where a client is expected to look for these `m.image_pack` events, mainly in their own account data and in room state.

 #### User image packs
-Each user can have their own personal image pack defined in their own account data, with the normal `m.image_pack` event.
+Each user can have their own personal image pack defined in their account data, under the `m.image_pack` key.
+The value matches the shape of the `m.image_pack` room state event.
 The user is expected to be presented with these images in all rooms.

 #### Room image packs
 A room can have an unlimited amount of image packs, by specifying the `m.image_pack` state event with different state keys.
-The user is expected to be presented with these images only in the room they are defined in.
-To enable them to be presented in all rooms, see the section below.
+By default, the user is expected to be presented with these images only in the room they are defined in.
+To enable them to be presented in all rooms, see the "Image pack rooms" section.
 An empty state key is the default pack for a room.
 E.g. a discord bridge could set as state key `de.sorunome.mx-puppet-bridge.discord` and have all the bridged emotes in said state event, keeping bridged emotes from matrix emotes separate.

 #### Space image packs
-Clients should suggest image packs of a canonical space that a room is in, if the user is also in the space.
+Clients should suggest image packs of a room's canonical space if the user is in that space.
 This should be done recursively on canonical spaces.
-So, if a room has a canonical space and that space again has a canonical space, the clients should suggest image packs of both of those spaces.
+So, if a room has a canonical space and that space again has a canonical space, clients should suggest image packs of both spaces.

 #### Image pack rooms
-While room image packs are specific to a room and are only accessible within that room, image pack rooms should be accessible from everywhere.
-They do not differentiate themselves from room emotes at all, instead you set an event in your account data of type `m.image_pack.rooms` which outlines which room image pack states are globally accessible for that user.
-For that, a `room` key contains a map of room ids that map to state keys that map to an object.
-While this MSC does not define any contents for this object, having this an object means greater flexibility in case of future changes.
+While room image packs are specific to a room, they can be made accessible from anywhere by setting the `m.image_pack.rooms` key in a user's account data.
+The value is an object, with a `room` key containing a map of room ids to state keys to an object.
+If a room id / state key combination is provided in this form, clients should make the corresponding room image pack globally accessible in all rooms.

+Note that while this MSC does not define any for the bottom-level object, defining it as an object means greater flexibility in case of future changes.

 The contents of `m.image_pack.rooms` could look like the following:

 ```json